 Remember, nobody’s perfect.
 Almost everyone who pursues a career in the gaming industry has had to deal with haters.
 Some of the hate can be justified and it usually happens on the things you care about, with some saying “nobody cares about your game.”
 If you’ve been a developer for any number of years, combating hate is your number one goal.
 Sometimes it can happen on a daily basis, and it’s not fun.
 Sometimes you might see “oh, it sucks so badly” with that person tarnishing what you care about.
 From this article, you can learn how to take that hate and brush it away!
 A lot of times for what we do with hate is make our games better.
 We always respond to criticism by improving the game to ensure our players get the best possible experience.

 We used to get hit on all the time when Drillimation was in the GoAnimate field and it still happens today.
 Such comments like “cool down, bro” or “I don’t like it” seem normal.
 In more severe cases, every hate comment is like taking damage in any fighting game you can imagine before getting blown away with a finishing move.
 Don’t let that be their fatality move!
 This can affect anyone, regardless of whatever field of entertainment they’re in.
 If you have creative talent, your goal is to put out beautiful and amazing content that will draw the crowd you deserve.
-The funny thing is, for every follower you get on social media, there could be three other haters.
+The funny thing is, for every follower you get on social media, there could be three other haters up their sleeves.
 That means you could only get 25% of whatever sales you need for your title.
 To continue growing, you must become familiar to what haters are saying and be able to dodge their fists and projectiles.
 They can come without warning so you better prepare yourself for them.

 One strategy you can use is the hate matrix.
 This is a simple series of strategies for overcoming it.
 The first thing is to gain composure before you take your actions (hold steadiness), look at the situation from open-minded individuals (analyze), find the best way to deal with the haters (think), and take those actions (execute).
 Once you look at it for the first time after really bad cases of it, it will be a part of your system the next time.
 Once you get better reception, you’ll become more and more immune to it.
 Make sure you like and share this article, as the main point of it is to have all the knowledge in the world that could mean nothing unless you do something with it.